 Why Did First Printed Books Scare Ancient Scholars In Europe?

-However, though Gutenberg’s printed press was appreciated by most, some considered the mass distribution of printed books to be dangerous.
+However, though Gutenberg’s printed press was appreciated by most, some considered the mass distribution of printed books dangerous.
 Several scholars were against the printing press.
 So, why did the first printed books scare scholars in Europe?

 Left: Gutenberg's printing press was appreciated by many, but far from all.
 Right: Johannes Gutenberg (1400-1468), Public Domain